Mohammadreza0083/CpuScheduling/README.md

   - Scheduling based on shortest execution time
   - Optimal average waiting time

+- **RR (Round Robin)**
+  - Time-slice based preemptive scheduling
+  - User-defined quantum
+  - **Gantt chart now shows all execution intervals for each process**

+- **SRT (Shortest Remaining Time)**
+  - Preemptive version of SJF
+  - **Gantt chart now shows all execution intervals for each process**

 ## 🎨 User Interface

-- Process input table
+- Process input table with auto-naming and validation
 - Scheduling results table
-- Gantt chart for visual scheduling representation
+- **Gantt chart for visual scheduling representation (shows all execution slices)**
 - Display of average turnaround and waiting times
+- **Full vertical scroll for the app and horizontal scroll for Gantt chart**

 ## 🚀 How to Run